 If you are charged with a drug offense in Upstate South Carolina, you could be prosecuted in a state or federal court.
 You could face fines, imprisonment, the loss of your driver’s license and confiscation of your property and other assets.

-The criminal defense lawyers of Harrison White, P.C., can help you to protect your rights and establish a strong defense.
-We serve clients throughout Spartanburg, Greenville and surrounding areas.
+The criminal defense lawyers of KD Trial Lawyers, can help you to protect your rights and establish a strong defense.

-When you meet with us, our attorneys can explain the nature of the drug offense you have been charged with and the possible penalties you face.
+When you meet with us, our drug crime lawyers can explain the nature of the drug offense you have been charged with and the possible penalties you face.
 Keep in mind that counterfeit and derivative drugs are treated the same as actual drugs under South Carolina law.

 Several factors will be involved in your case, including: